bcvsolutions/idm-module-archetype/README.md

 # CzechIdM module archetype
-Archetype generate basic skeleton application for our devstack, including backend and frontend module.
+Archetype generate basic **module skeleton** for our devstack, including backend and frontend module.

 With this archetype you can easily generate app skeleton.
 With this folder structure: